Find out about the most interesting areas or places to study French in Paris

-Whether you are in Paris for vacation or business, you want to have everything that you need within immediate walking distance: shops, sights, restaurants, cafés and that special Parisian street life.
+Whether you are in Paris for vacation or business, you want to have everything you need within immediate walking distance: shops, sights, restaurants, cafés and that special Parisian street life.
 You will also want to be able to explore most of the desirable and reputed areas of central Paris on foot, without having to take the metro whenever you go out.
+FIND OUT MORE ABOUT THE BEST PLACES TO STUDY FRENCH IN PARIS.

 Today, Montparnasse is embodied by its tower, the central station and its many theaters.
 However, back in the years 1900s, and especially during the interwar years, it was the heart of the artistic and intellectual Parisian life, after Montmartre and just before the Saint-Germain-des-Prés’ area.
 Following Apollinaire, Gauguin, Matisse, le Douanier Rousseau, many foreign artists went into exile in Paris to find favorable conditions to the development of their art.
 Modigliani, Zadkine, Soutine, Chagall and many others formed then the “School of Paris”, a name that rather refers to a group of artists than a real artistic movement.
 Stroll around the neighbourhood and enjoy a breath of fresh air in the magnificent Jardins du Luxembourg, visit artists’ former homes, or one of the many museums: Musée Bourdelle, Musée Zadkine, Musée du Montparnasse… You may also visit the Catacombs (one of the most popular attractions in Paris), on the Place Denfert-Rochereau.